concurrencylabs/aws-cost-analysis/README.md

 python report_utils.py --source-bucket=<s3-bucket-for-quicksight-files> --source-prefix=<folder>/ --action=create-manifest --manifest-type=redshift --year=2017 --month=3
 ```

-Tip: if you will be copying large amounts of data, it is recommended to run this script from an EC2
-instance located in the same region as your S3 buckets.
-This way you won't pay for data
-transfer cost out to the internet.

 ## Example: Using Athena for AWS Cost and Usage report analysis